How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 Part 1: Gathering the Tools and Materials

-Before you paint, you need to gather everything you’ll need to do the job, first.
+Before you paint, gather everything you'll need to do the job first.

 Step 1: Purchase the Right Kind of Laminate Floor Paint

-There are many kinds of laminate floor paint that you can choose.
-For general-purpose painting, you can either pick porch paint or latex-based paint.
-Both are highly durable and can retain their colors for years.
+There are many types of laminate floor paint to choose from.
+For general-purpose painting, you can pick either porch paint or latex-based paint.
+Both are highly durable and retain their color for years.

-If you have hardwood or vinyl floors nearby, though, the two types of paints above may not match the color.
+If you have hardwood or vinyl floors nearby, though, these two paint types may not match the color.
 In that case, use chalk paint.
-Its light color will allow you to blend the two floor types together more easily.
+Its lighter color will let you blend the two floor types together more easily.

-While you’re shopping, be sure to check the labeling to see if it’s safe to go on laminate.
+While shopping, be sure to check the label to confirm it's safe for laminate.

 Step 2: Pick Up an Oil-Based Primer

-Some folks at different corners of the web are going to tell you to just splash the paint right onto your floor.
-There’s merit to this method: it’s quick, simple, and it works … at least for a while.
+Some folks online will tell you to just splash paint directly onto your floor.
+There's merit to this method: it's quick, simple, and it works… at least for a while.

 If you simply spray-paint the floor and let it dry for a couple of hours, your laminate floors will look beautiful again afterward.

-But we don’t recommend doing this.
-The lamination layer on top isn’t very porous, so the paint — while it sticks — doesn’t fully bond to the floor.
-So, the new paint coating won’t be as durable and will dull or develop scratches more quickly.
-When it does, you will have to bust out the paint again.
+But we don't recommend this approach.
+Here's why: I learned this the hard way on my first attempt.
+Three months later, the paint was peeling in high-traffic areas.
+The lamination layer on top isn't very porous, so the paint—while it sticks—doesn't fully bond to the floor.
+The new paint coating won't be as durable and will dull or develop scratches more quickly.
+When it does, you'll have to bust out the paint again.

-For a more permanent solution, you need to sand the old paint off and apply a primer.
-The primer gives the paint a better surface to stick on, allowing it to last longer.
+For a more permanent solution, you need to sand off the old finish and apply primer.
+The primer gives the paint a better surface to adhere to, allowing it to last longer.
+Think of it like applying a sticky base coat that grabs onto both the slick laminate and the paint—creating a strong bond that lasts.

-An oil-based primer is best.
-It adheres to the paint much better than water-based primer.
-Additionally, you should also pick up tinted primer that matches the paint color you’re planning to go with.
-It will reduce the amount of paint layers that you have to apply.
-This is especially important if you’re going for a dark color on your floor.
+Oil-based primer is best.
+It adheres to paint much better than water-based primer.
+Additionally, pick up tinted primer that matches your planned paint color.
+It will reduce the number of paint layers you'll need to apply.
+This is especially important if you're going for a dark color.

 Step 3: Gather Tools and Materials

-After you sorted out the paint and primer situation, it’s time to move to the tools and materials.
-Here’s a list of everything that you will need:
+After sorting out the paint and primer situation, it's time to gather your tools and materials.
+Here's everything you'll need:

 Part 2: Prep the Floor

-The floor has to be prepared before you paint it over.
-Follow the steps here.
+The floor must be prepared before you paint over it.
+Follow these steps.

 Step 1: Examine, Repair, and Clean the Floor

-Never paint a laminate floor that is filled with dents or scratches.
-They will make your floor look terrible later on if you don’t spend time fixing them up.
-Take a walk across the floor and examine every inch of it carefully.
-Fill any imperfection you see with caulk.
+Never paint a laminate floor that's filled with dents or scratches.
+They'll make your floor look terrible later if you don't take time fixing them.
+Walk across the floor and examine every inch carefully.
+Fill any imperfections you see with caulk.

-Clean up the floor carefully later and remove any dirt or debris that you see (you can use the best laminate floor cleaning machines for the job).
+Clean the floor thoroughly afterward and remove any dirt or debris you see (you can use the best laminate floor cleaning machines for the job).

 Step 2: Sand the Floor

-Take an orbital sander (if you don’t have one, consider renting it for a day from your local hardware shop).
+Grab an orbital sander (if you don't have one, consider renting it for a day from your local hardware store).
 Use 120-150 grit sandpaper to sand down the floor.

 An orbital sander will save your shoulders and back a lot of pain.
-However, if you can’t access a sander, use sanding paper.
+However, if you can't access a sander, use regular sandpaper.

 Step 3: Clean Up the Floor

-Last but not least, take the Trisodium Phosphate (TSP) cleaner and wash out any grime, dust, loose soil, and other debris with the best mop for laminate floors.
+Last but not least, take the Trisodium Phosphate (TSP) cleaner and wash away any grime, dust, loose dirt, and other debris with the best mop for laminate floors.

-Dry the floor with towels, then use an AC unit or a heater to fast-track the drying afterward.
+Dry the floor with towels, then use an AC unit or heater to speed up the drying process.

-There shouldn’t be any moisture left on the laminated boards when you’re finished.
-If there’s any, it will cause bubbling when you put on the paint.
+There shouldn't be any moisture left on the laminated boards when you're finished.
+If there is, it will cause bubbling when you apply the paint.

 Step 4: Mask Up Everything

-Cover up everything near the floor that you don’t want to be covered with paint using masking tape.
-If you accidentally got paint splatters on places you don’t want them to be, check out this guide on how to get paint off laminate floors.
+Cover everything near the floor that you don't want painted using masking tape.
+If you accidentally get paint splatters where you don't want them, check out this guide on how to get paint off laminate floors.

 Part 3: Prime the Floor